Footings

 conditions to see what this looks like.
 To do this, you will need to calculate the live loads and the dead loads.

-After this, you will calculate the length of supported floors that
+After this, you will calculate the length of supported floors and

-the footings will support.
-Then you calculate the wall loads and
+roofs that the footings will support.
+Then you add the wall loads to get an approximate footing

 size for your project.